On an analogue of the conjecture of Birch and Swinnerton-Dyer for Abelian schemes over higher dimensional bases over finite fields: Comparison of the cohomological pairing with geometric height pairings

-The \emph{integral} hard Lefschetz morphism $(\cup \eta)^{d-1}: \H^1(X, T_\ell(\Acal^\vee)) \to \H^{2d-1}(X, T_\ell(\Acal^\vee)(d-1))$ is injective with finite cokernel by the hard Lefschetz theorem~\cref{thm:hardLefschetzFiniteGroundField} since it follows that the kernel and the cokernel tensored with $\Q_\ell$ are trivial, hence torsion, hence finite, and recall that all groups are taken modulo their torsion subgroup, so the kernel is trivial.
-We call the order of the cokernel of the integral hard Lefschetz morphism \textbf{integral hard Lefschetz defect.}
+is injective with finite cokernel. \end{corollary} \begin{proof} By the hard Lefschetz theorem~\cref{thm:hardLefschetzFiniteGroundField}, it follows that the kernel and the cokernel tensored with $\Q_\ell$ are trivial, hence torsion, hence finite.
+Now note that all groups are taken modulo their torsion subgroup, so the kernel is trivial. \end{proof}